Justin9238/Justin9238/README.md

 # Welcome to my profile!
 ## 🏆 About Me
 Hello, there!
-I'm Justin, a passionate backend/fullstack developer.
+I'm Justin, a talented & experienced backend/fullstack developer.

 ## 👯 I’m looking to collaborate on
 I'm open to collaborating on interesting projects related to MERN, MEVN, and DevOps pratices.
 If you have something exciting in mind, feel free to reach out!